LucBennett/BetterUnsubscribe/Security Concerns.md

-### 1. One-Click Unsubscribe

-**Method**: A POST request is automatically sent to unsubscribe if `List-Unsubscribe=One-Click` is found in the email header.

-**Security Concerns**:
-- **Phishing Risks**: Malicious actors can send emails with fake one-click unsubscribe links that lead to phishing websites.
-- **Exposure to Tracking**: Clicking the link might confirm to the sender that your email address is active, potentially increasing spam.
-- **Malware**: If the link leads to a compromised website, it could attempt to deliver malware to your device.

-### 2. Unsubscribe via Email

-**Method**: An email draft is prepared for you to send if a `List-Unsubscribe` email address (`mailto://`) is present in the header.

-**Security Concerns**:
-- **Email Address Exposure**: Sending an unsubscribe email exposes your email address to the sender, which could lead to additional spam or phishing attempts.
-- **Phishing Risks**: Malicious actors might use the reply to gather more information about you.
-- **Spam**: Confirming your email address might lead to more unwanted emails if the unsubscribe request is not honored.

-### 3. Unsubscribe via Web

-**Method**: A `List-Unsubscribe` web address (`https://`) is in the header, and the site is opened in your browser.

-**Security Concerns**:
-- **Phishing Websites**: The web address could lead to a phishing site designed to steal personal information.
-- **Malware**: Visiting the website could result in malware being downloaded to your device.
-- **Tracking**: The site might track your visit and confirm your email address as active, leading to more spam.

-### 4. Unsubscribe Link in Content

-**Method**: An unsubscribe link (`https://`) is found within the email content, and the site is opened in your browser.

-**Security Concerns**:
-- **Phishing Websites**: Similar to the web unsubscribe method, the link could lead to a phishing site.
-- **Malware**: Clicking on the link might initiate a download of malware.
-- **Tracking**: Clicking the link can confirm your email address as active to the sender, increasing the likelihood of more spam.

-### General Recommendations

-- **Verify Legitimacy**: Always verify the legitimacy of the email sender before clicking on unsubscribe links or sending unsubscribe emails.
-- **Look for HTTPS**: Ensure the unsubscribe web page uses HTTPS to secure the connection.
-- **Check URL**: Before clicking, look at the link to check if the URL looks suspicious or does not match the sender's domain.
-- **Use Antivirus Software**: Keep your antivirus software up to date to help protect against malware.
-- **Report Phishing**: If you suspect an email is a phishing attempt, report it to your email provider.

-By understanding these security concerns and following best practices, users can minimize the risks associated with unsubscribing from mailing lists.
+# Security Concerns When Using Unsubscribe Tools

+**Important Warning**: Always be cautious when clicking on unsubscribe links.
+Phishing attempts and malware distribution are common risks.
+Verify the sender before interacting with any email links.

+## 1. One-Click Unsubscribe
+- **Method**: Automatically sends a POST request if a "List-Unsubscribe=One-Click" link is found.
+- **Risks**:
+    - **Phishing**: Fake links may direct you to phishing sites.
+    - **Tracking**: Confirms your email is active, potentially increasing spam.
+    - **Malware**: Compromised sites could download malware to your device.

+## 2. Unsubscribe via Email
+- **Method**: Prepares a draft to send an email if an unsubscribe email address is available.
+- **Risks**:
+    - **Email Exposure**: Sending a reply can expose your email, leading to more spam.
+    - **Phishing**: Attackers may use this reply to gather more personal data.
+    - **Spam**: Unsubscribe requests may be ignored, increasing unwanted emails.

+## 3. Unsubscribe via Web
+- **Method**: Opens an unsubscribe link from the header in your browser.
+- **Risks**:
+    - **Phishing**: The link might lead to a phishing site.
+    - **Malware**: Visiting the site could lead to malware installation.
+    - **Tracking**: Confirms your email, increasing spam risk.

+## 4. Unsubscribe Link in Email Content
+- **Method**: Opens an unsubscribe link embedded within the email content.
+- **Risks**:
+    - **Phishing**: Could direct you to malicious websites.
+    - **Malware**: Clicking the link might initiate a malware download.
+    - **Tracking**: Confirms your email, potentially increasing spam.

+## General Tips for Safer Unsubscribing
+- **Verify Sender**: Always confirm the legitimacy of the sender before clicking unsubscribe links.
+- **Look for HTTPS**: Ensure the unsubscribe page uses HTTPS for secure connections.
+- **Check URLs**: Verify that the link matches the sender’s domain and looks legitimate.
+- **Use Antivirus**: Keep your antivirus software up to date to block potential malware.
+- **Report Phishing**: If an email looks suspicious, report it to your email provider.